How new builds have an advantage over new EPC regulations

 One of the primary differences between new and existing buildings is that, whilst an existing building is somewhat limited in its energy efficiency remodelling and retrofits, before a building has been built there is much more latitude on the design strategies.
 Moreover, the more new technologies that are adopted in new construction, the more that costs will be reduced and the measures become standard practice.

 In addition, although it’s been suggested that the government will continue to roll out improved energy efficiency standards over the coming years, the prospect of having to upgrade a new building in comparison to an old one is not only going to be less costly, but also much less likely.
+(Update: In light of this, the Government have recently announced plans to make the switch for the City of London to be 100% renewable by October 2018.)

 And it isn’t just these personal savings that point at new buildings being superior; there are a host of benefits for cities too.
 Improving energy efficiency can help alleviate many of the challenges that cities face, from climate change and public health problems, to unemployment and poverty.